November 6, 2023

 How To Serve

-Our best vanilla cake recipe is a versatile dessert that can be dressed up or down depending on the occasion.
+Our best vanilla cake recipe is a versatile dessert that can be dressed up or down, and is perfect for any special occasion.

 For a casual, rustic presentation, simply dust the top of the cake with a little powdered sugar and serve with a dollop of whipped cream on the side.